Zechdrink/Sprint-Challenge-Node-Express/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- 1 Mention two parts of Express that you learned about this week.

+I learned that express is a javascript framework.
+It's core feature is middleware.
+Express Middleware is basically an array of functions.

+We also learned about Express Routing/server side routing which is a way to select the req handler based off of the URL and HTTP method.

-- [ ] Describe Middleware?
+- 2 Describe Middleware?

+These are functions that have access to the request, the response, and the next function.
+Middleware can execute code, make changes to the req and res objects, end the cylce, or call the next Middleware function.

-- [ ] Describe a Resource?
+- 3 Describe a Resource?

+A resource is something that can be used to assist/aid in some way.
+For example, a 3rd party middleware.

-- [ ] What can the API return to help clients know if a request was successful?
+- 4 What can the API return to help clients know if a request was successful?

+Status Codes with notes.
+(200-299) = success.

-- [ ] How can we partition our application into sub-applications?
+- 5 How can we partition our application into sub-applications?

+Creating different routes and files.
+For example in this project actions and projects have different routers.

 ## Project Setup